thembo-sec/neocities_site/src/posts/tittabmt.md

 This book makes me feel less alone whenever I read it.

-Whenever I open it, i want to start highlighting portions of it, quoting them, but quickly come to realise that I would simply end up writing most of the book down, word for word .
+Whenever I open it, i want to start highlighting portions of it, quoting them, but quickly come to realise that I would simply end up writing most of the book down, word for word.
 Its warm, reading it feels like a slow summer afternoon on a day that is hot but not *too* hot.

 > Hey, I live in a house with a door!